arthurbayle/TechnicalComment/README.md

 We reprojected all data to the ETRS89 (EPSG=3035) coordinate system and resampled pixels to 300 m (factor 13.3) to reduce the computation cost and duration.
 We used the EU-DEM v1.1 (https://land.copernicus.eu/imagery-in-situ/eu-dem/eu-dem-v1.1) and reprojected it on the 300 m grid.

-For Figure 1A, we divided the dataset in three periods of equal length to represent the change unequal numbers of images available throughout the time series AND on an elevational gradient, showing that the inequality worsen with increasing elevation.
+For Figure 1A, we divided the dataset in three periods of equal length to represent the increasing numbers of images available throughout the time series AND on an elevational gradient, showing that the inequality worsens with increasing elevation.
 For Figure 1B, it is a figure similar to FIG S1b of Rumpf et al. (2022).
 For Figure 1C, D, E, we randomly selected 100.000 pixels over the entire study area of Rumpf et al. (2022) for 'vegetation productivity', 'summer snow' and 'permanent snow'.
 We only showed results for images number between 1 and 10 for clarity as the relation is asymptotic.
 For Figure 1D, we limit our analysis to pixels WITH snow, which we selected by removing pixels with a probability of summer snow inferior to 0.1.
 It was done as almost the entire dataset has a probability of 0 using the method of Rumpf et al. (2022).